Federated Aggregation of Demand Flexibility: Introduction

 \section{Introduction}

 The large-scale aggregation of demand flexibility offers a highly effective pathway for maintaining grid operation security against the growing intermittency of renewable sources and surging demands from new loads \cite{denholm2021challenges, 10965352}.
-To harness the collective flexibility potential of vast populations of \rev{demand-side resources (DSRs) like electric vehicles (EVs) and thermostatically controlled loads (TCLs)}, developing scalable and data-driven aggregation mechanisms is paramount \cite{10700765}.
-However, a fundamental challenge arises: achieving high aggregation performance typically requires access to sensitive information of individual DSRs, \cg{such as the travel information for EVs and occupancy information for building \rev{TCLs}}, which directly conflicts with the imperative of user privacy \cite{10681446}.
+To harness the collective flexibility potential of vast populations of demand-side resources (DSRs) like electric vehicles (EVs) and thermostatically controlled loads (TCLs), developing scalable and data-driven aggregation mechanisms is paramount \cite{10700765}.
+However, a fundamental challenge arises: achieving high aggregation performance typically requires access to sensitive information of individual DSRs, \cg{such as the travel information for EVs and occupancy information for building TCLs}, which directly conflicts with the imperative of user privacy \cite{10681446}.

 This critical need for privacy-preserving yet high-performing aggregation methods for demand flexibility has spurred the search for new decentralized architectures.
-Federated learning, in particular, offers a powerful conceptual blueprint. \cg{It enables participants to collaboratively build a shared model by exchanging only intermediate parameters, ensuring that raw data remain local, which provides a promising framework for resolving the aforementioned conflict \cite{9478223}.}
+Federated learning, in particular, offers a powerful conceptual blueprint.
+It enables participants to collaboratively build a shared model by exchanging only intermediate parameters while keeping raw data local; analogously (though not for machine learning model training), this motivates a framework with similar information-exchange patterns and privacy properties for aggregation of demand flexibility to resolve the aforementioned conflict \cite{9478223}.

 In the context of flexibility aggregation, decentralized geometric methods \cite{8063901, 7864461} represent the closest existing approach to this federated scheme: an aggregator defines and distributes a shared model, a \emph{base set}, to a population of DSRs.
 Each DSR then performs local computation, solving an optimization problem to find its best affine transformation of this base set, and sends only the resulting low-dimensional parameters back to the aggregator.
 This process, by design, avoids the sharing of sensitive user data, thus offering clear advantages in scalability and privacy preservation.